Fl0GUI/shogun_1976/README.md

-#### From the game manual:
+#### From the box:

-The number on a piece changes while it is being moved across the board.
-The number on the piece before a move is begun dictates the number of squares to be moved.
-The number showing once the move is completed is valid for the next move with that piece.
+> In this fame the number on each piece determines how many squares it can move.
+But watch out!
+Every time a piece is played the number may change!
+>
+> Combine strategy with luck and suspense as you try to capture your opponent's Shogun.

 Read the whole game manual and see the box in the *physical* folder.